josdemmers/Diablo4Companion/README.md

 - Specify your prefered affixes for each gear slot and monitor them ingame.
   - Supports affixes, aspects, and sigils.
   - Filter by item power.
-- Import builds from Maxroll.
 - Import builds from D4Builds.gg
+- Import builds from Maxroll.gg
+- Import builds from Mobalytics.gg
 - Multi-language support.
 See [wiki](https://github.com/josdemmers/Diablo4Companion/wiki/How-to-create-translations) if you want to translate the app.

 ## Installation